Imaneelharchaoui/imaneelharchaoui/README.md

 - ✔️ I’m currently learning new technologies and tools ✍
 - ✔️ I’m looking for an end-of-studies internship
-- ✔️ 2020 Goals: Learn programming languages (Ruby|Scala), improve my coding skills,
-    Contribute to more open source projects
+- ✔️ Goals: Learn new technologies (Ruby|Scala), improve my coding skills, Contribute to more open source projects
-- ⚡ Fun fact: I love to sing ♪♪♪
+- ✔ Fun fact: I love to sing ♪♪♪

 ### Connect with me: